 Dublin pubs are full of Traditional & Culture where you can be guaranteed to have genuine ‘Craic’.
-Here are our Top 10 Traditional Irish Pubs that come highly recommended:
+Here are our Top 10 Traditional Irish Pubs in Dublin that come highly recommended by The Castle Hotel:

 1) The Brazen Head

 Located at Lower Bridge Street, this Pub as legend has it is known as the Pub that Robin Hood drank is and it is the oldest pub in the city dating as far back 1198!
 It is popular for its old fashioned style with low ceilings and rustic furniture.
 If you are looking for the true Irish pub experience then the Brazen Head Pub should be your first port of call.

 Located on Kings Street on Dublin’s Southside Sinnot’s Bar was named the winner of the famous James Joyce pub award stating that it is an authentic Dublin Pub.
 The walls inside this fabulous pub are filled with pictures of Dublin’s most famous historic icons such as Michal Collins.
 The bar is known for its delicious Pub food and live music; the pub is well worth stopping by.

 Located just off Grafton on Harry Street, it is also another traditionally decorated Irish pub where friendly staff welcomes you and affordable drinks are also been served.
 During the weekdays a blues band plays or a selection of contemporary and classic rock and roll.
 Unlike most pubs, Bruxelles opens until 1:30 during weekdays and is open until 2:30am on weekends which makes it very popular to people looking for a late night out!
 The bar has a great reputation for a great night out and a good nights drinking.
 It is the perfect place to start your night out in Dublin,!